 Age.
 As we age, our microflora changes, leading us to be more susceptible to infection and disease.
 Dash and Falkenstein say, “We know that the gut flora change as we age; children under the age of 10 need more Bifidobacteria and require Lactobacillus as they get older.
 Seniors have specific issues like constipation that might require higher does of probiotics.
 They also lose their innate ability to produce digestive enzymes and probiotics that produce digestive enzymes, such as L. acidophilus DDS-1, which can help with these conditions.”

-Levy recommends that older people (over 40 years old) should take probiotics everyday so their intestinal colonies can flourish with beneficial bacteria, providing their bodies with a better-equipped immune systems to fight the growth of disease- causing bacteria.
+Levy recommends that older people (over 40 years old) should take probiotic whole foods supplements everyday so their intestinal colonies can flourish with beneficial bacteria, providing their bodies with a better-equipped immune systems to fight the growth of disease- causing bacteria.

 The Gut Connection

 The gut’s role isn’t limited to just digestion, but rather is a gateway for other conditions affected by healthy or unhealthy microflora.
-Probiotics are the next logical step to address whole-body health through the digestive system.
+Probiotic whole foods products are the next logical step to address whole-body health through the digestive system.

 Immunity.
 Approximately 70% of the body’s immune system is located in the digestive tract.
 Tannis explains, “Probiotics in the digestive tract interact with the immune system and thus affect your entire body’s (systemic) immunity.
 Nutrients (from your food) as well as toxins (from bad bacteria) from the gut move into the blood stream where they travel throughout the body affecting energy levels and hormone production, ultimately affecting mood, emotion and overall health.”